NofarCarmeli/MinTriangulationsEnumeration/README.md

 * fill - using LB-Triang algorithm with min-fill heuristic for the order of vertices.
 * initalFill - using LB-Triang algorithm, determining the order of vertices up-front by the min-fill.
 * combined - runs fill and mcs alternatively in each iteration.
+* separators - using a separator based approch instead of a triangualtion, as described in section 5 of the [paper](http://arxiv.org/abs/1604.02833).

 ### Triangulations Order
 Flag name: t_order.